-We have to admit, there is great regional food in many parts of Japan, such as the delicious Udon of Shikoku, unbelievably scrumptious Okonomiyaki variations in both Hiroshima and Osaka, and the best variety of Ramen in Kyushu and Hokkaido.
+We have to admit, there is great regional food in many parts of Japan, such as the delicious Shikoku Udon, unbelievably scrumptious Okonomiyaki from both Hiroshima and Osaka, and the tasty local ramen from Kyushu and Hokkaido.

 Article Contents